 QUESTION 7: Is Trump donating his presidential salary, as he promised?

 Trump has donated his presidential salary — $400,000 per year — to agencies of his own government.
-The most recent quarterly donation, in October 2018, went to the Small Business Administration: The White House said it would go to a program preparing veterans for private-sector careers.
+The most recent quarterly donation, in January 2019, went to the National Institute on Alcohol Abuse and Alcoholism, which funds alcohol research.
+Trump’s older brother, Fred Jr., died young after a long struggle with alcoholism.